JL-golf14/pspwebapp/README.md

 The easiest way to get up and running with this application is using docker.
 Make sure you have docker and docker compose installed on your machine, then run `docker-compose up` to start up the app.
 You can then go to `localhost:8000` to view the application in the browser.

+## Heroku

+We are using heroku at the time being to deploy this thing.

+### Populate the database

+In order to set up the database schema you will need to at least run the init.sql file inside the database for the app.
+To do so you can run `heroku pg:psql --app YOUR_APP_NAME_HERE < FILENAME.sql`, anytime the database schema changes or you need to reload dummy data into the staging environment this will need to be run manually.
 ---

 ### License